Heracles and his Labours

 The Ceryneian Hind

-The third labor of Hercules was to bring alive to Mycenae the Ceryneian hind with golden horns and silver hooves, a favorite animal of the goddess Artemis.
+The third labor of Heracles was to bring alive to Mycenae the Ceryneian hind with golden horns and silver hooves, a favorite animal of the goddess Artemis.
 The deer was grazing on Mount Artemisium, a distance of fifty miles from Mycenae.

-For a whole year, Hercules tried to capture the animal, but his efforts were unsuccessful.
+For a whole year, Heracles tried to capture the animal, but his efforts were unsuccessful.
 In the end he managed to catch it with his bow near a stream.
-The rage of the patroness Artemis was to be expected, but she was reassured when Hercules explained to her the reason why he was hunting and finally wounded the animal and so the goddess allowed him to take the deer to Mycenae.
+The rage of the patroness Artemis was to be expected, but she was reassured when Heracles explained to her the reason why he was hunting and finally wounded the animal and so the goddess allowed him to take the deer to Mycenae.

 The Ceryneian hind had bronze legs and golden horns.
 It was fast and unruly.
-Hercules did not kill the deer, since the king had not asked him to do so.
+Heracles did not kill the deer, since the king had not asked him to do so.
 However, he had to find a trick to accomplish his task and not anger Artemis.
 He caught it, took it to Eurystheus and asked him to come out of the palace and get the deer himself.
-When Eurystheus tried to catch it, Hercules let it go and the deer escaped, running quickly towards its patron goddess.
+When Eurystheus tried to catch it, Heracles let it go and the deer escaped, running quickly towards its patron goddess.

 The Erymanthian boar